What Is Narcissistic Personality Disorder?

 Narcissistic Attachment: is the belief that the child of a narcissist exists only for the benefit of the parent, such as a particular status.

 Parentification: is the expectation that a child must care for his/her parent, siblings, and household as a surrogate parent.
 This causes the child to lose out on any type of normal childhood.

 Infantilization: using brainwashing tactics to ensure a child stays young and dependent upon the Narcissistic Parent.

 Narcissistic Injury Those with NPD are shaped by an acute emotional injury during their very early “narcissistic” developmental phase (ages 2 to 4 years old).
 A traumatic experience such as loss, deprivation, or shame involving the primary caregiver is thought to be at the root of narcissistic injury.

 Triangulation: a tactic used by narcissistic parents to change the balance of power in a family system.
 For example, rather than allowing two siblings to work together, the Narcissistic Parent insists that he or she be the go-between.
 This controls the way the information flows, the way it is interpreted, and adds nuances to the conversation.
 It’s also a way to feed Narcissistic Supply.

 Narcissistic Supply: is a term used to designate the manner in which narcissists require, feed on attention.
-The best sorts of attention are approval, adoration, and admiration, but other sources of attention - like fear - are acceptable to a Narcissist.
-Children, small children, of narcissists are used as an ongoing source of this attention.
+The best sorts of attention are approval, adoration, and admiration, but other sources of attention – like fear – are acceptable to a Narcissist.
+Children of narcissists are used as an ongoing source of this attention.